sam23121/ChefAssistAI/README.md

 ChefAssistAI serves as a virtual kitchen companion, utilizing cutting-edge AI to offer instant, reliable guidance on all things food-related.
 From ingredient substitutions to cooking techniques, this tool empowers both novices and seasoned chefs to explore the culinary arts with confidence.

+If you are into blogs you can read it [here](https://medium.com/@smlalene/building-chefassistai-a-practical-guide-to-a-rag-powered-cooking-assistant-with-no-credits-7fd1974bea07)

 ### What ChefAssistAI Can Help With

 ChefAssistAI is designed to assist with a wide range of culinary queries and tasks, including: